Maaack/Godot-Game-Template/addons/maaacks_game_template/README.md

 ## Installation

-### Godot Asset Store & Library
-This package is available as both a template and a plugin, meaning it can be used to start a new project, or added to an existing project.
+*Maaack's Game Template* is available in both the *Godot Asset Library* and the *Godot Asset Store*.
+It is available as both a template and a plugin, meaning it can be used to start a new project, or added to an existing project.

-#### New Project
+### New Project
 While in the *Godot Project Manager*:

 1. Go to the **Asset Store** tab.